1. Sustainability and sustainable development

 - The capability of climate simulations to estimate the risk related to the so-called black swans and tipping points;

-- Estimation of design variables for climate actions and infrastructures to ensure climatic resilience.
+- Estimation of actions and forcing to support improved climate actions and sizing of infrastructures to ensure climatic resilience.

 Variability is a relevant question because it is directly related to the occurrence of extreme events and therefore catastrophes and it is different to determine its drivers and its evolution in the future.
 Regarding future scenarios, it is extremely important not to underestimate natural variability and its evolution in the next decades in order to get a correct evaluation of the probability of occurrence of extremes under climate change.